echronos/echronos/packages/rtos-example/rtos-example-manual.md

 This module depends on an external code module to implement `machine_timer_init()` and `machine_timer_clear()` for the platform the test system is to be run on.

-`kochab-system`
+`kochab-test`
 ===============

-This system (running the `kochab-test` program) demonstrates the eChronos Kochab variant's task preemption functionality.
+This system demonstrates the eChronos Kochab variant's task preemption functionality.
 It features two tasks, A and B, where task A is assigned a higher priority than task B.

 The test program also configures a fixed-interval timer interrupt to occur periodically, and supplies an interrupt handler function, `tick_irq`, that fulfils three responsibilities: